Perfect Bliss

 "Perfect Bliss" is the debut single of Irish girl group Bellefire, released as the lead single from their first album, After the Rain (2001).
 Issued in 2001, the song peaked at number two on the Irish Singles Chart in June of the same year, ending the year as Ireland's 23rd-best-performing single.
 On 2 July 2001, "Perfect Bliss" was released in the United Kingdom, reaching number 18 on the UK Singles Chart.

 Music video

-The music video was directed by Gregg Masuak with post-production from Chris Dean and Justin Mullender.
+The music video for "Perfect Bliss" was directed by Greg Masuak with post-production from Chris Dean and Justin Mullender.